 - Take care not to break down into too small activities.
 This can lead to increase of management overhead and additional dependencies between team members.

 - Involve team into this decomposition exercise, and you will get better accuracy.
 Team members will get familiar with tasks, so it works to their advantage as well.

-We talked about rolling wave planning in Create WBS process, right?
+We talked about rolling wave planning while creating Work Breakdown Structure, right?

 It is quite simple – if you do not have enough information about a module to plan a WBS for it, do not do anything with it.
 Plan them only when you have enough details.
 Sometimes, customers are not clear about certain business needs of future, and will take time to work them out.
 Your project management is flexible and allows them to work that way.

 With rolling wave planning, you will define activities for the WBS that requires to be done in near future (where details are available), and keep the planning of future work at high level.

 More often than not, you will have templates from previous projects that can be used.
 You can even reuse description of standard activities, and may get to use some of the milestone descriptions from them.

 Finally, ask the experts.
 Expert judgment can save a lot of time and pain later.
 As we saw earlier, an expert can be from within the company or outside, a consultant, or a subject matter expert (SME).

 Agile project management is a good example of rolling wave planning, it works on progressive elaboration principle.